Tour de Force (film): Awards

 Florian David Fitz received the Jupiter Award 2015 as Best Actor.

-Reviews
+Reception

 Indiewire wrote: "There have been a lot of narrative features and documentaries made on euthanasia, but “Tour De Force” manages to become a unique and emotionally immersive experience on the subject by sidestepping all of the surrounding political controversy and focusing entirely on the psychological and spiritual effects the practice has on people.
 It's a powerful experience that's remarkably tender and human, equally heartbreaking and life affirming.
 “Tour De Force” is a powerful drama about the value of life, friendship, and love, as well as the inevitable grieving process one has to survive upon the loss of a loved one."